All About Berkeley’s Adventure Playground

 Adventure Playground is a relic of a bygone era when kids could run around playing stickball in the street and stay out ’til ma rang the dinner bell.
 Kids can imagine, build, and decorate their own play structures with saws, hammers, nails, and paint.
-They earn the right to use these tools by collecting hazards (like loose nails in the sand) and turning them in to the loan desk.
+They earn the right to use these tools by collecting hazards (like loose nails in the sand) and turning them in at the loan desk.
 There are more permanent features like the climbing web and zip line too (for folks over six).

-As Lenore Skenazy wrote in her her Salon piece The War on Children’s Playgrounds, they don’t make ’em like they used to.
+As Lenore Skenazy wrote in her Salon piece The War on Children’s Playgrounds, they don’t make ’em like they used to.
 Adventure Playground is a special (and fun!) place in Berkeley and in our country.
-In our effort to make playgrounds as safe as humanely possible, Skenazy says that we’re also eliminating the fun.
+In our effort to make playgrounds as safe as humanly possible, Skenazy says that we’re also eliminating the fun.